LuckCky/backend-engineering-challenge/README_INSTRUCTIONS.md

 ## Assumptions

-I've made several assumptions based on previous questions and answers:
+I've made several assumptions (some are based on previous questions and answers):
 1. Input file is static ([1](https://github.com/Unbabel/backend-engineering-challenge/issues/5#issuecomment-491233710))
 2. Input file is text file containing stringified JSONs ([2](https://github.com/Unbabel/backend-engineering-challenge/issues/11#issuecomment-496878358))
 3. window size is integer because it is in minutes
 4. Python 3.6+ to preserve elements order in dict with date (of course I can use OrderedDict if using Python earlier than 3.6, but I'd like to use modern version if possible)
+5. I don't need to perform any checks on input lines or filter input data (e.g. event_name == translation_delivered and etc.)

 ## Run the app
 1. create virtualenv with your favorite tool, e.g. virtualenv, virtualenvwrapper, Pipenv, etc.